Boy Scouts of America

 National Youth Leadership Training

-National Youth Leadership Training is an exciting, action-packed program designed for councils to provide youth members with leadership skills and experience they can use in their home troops and in other situations demanding leadership of self and others.
+National Youth Leadership Training (NYLT) is an exciting, action-packed program designed to provide youth with leadership skills and experience that they can apply within their troops and in other situations requiring leadership of self and others.

-In order to attend a NYLT course, a youth must have the following qualifications by the beginning of the course:
+In order to attend an NYLT course, youth must meet the following qualifications by the beginning of the course:

 • Must be a registered member of a Scouting unit.